-- A violent crime that constitutes an imminent threat to the campus community (including, but not limited to, homicide, sex offenses, robbery, aggravated assault, and aggravated battery); and - Occurs within USFPD jurisdiction, including the 1,000 ft. perimeter beyond our Clery-defined campus.
+- A violent crime that constitutes an imminent threat to the campus community (including, but not limited to, homicide, sex offenses, robbery, aggravated assault, and aggravated battery); and - Occurs within USF Health in Downtown jurisdiction, including the 1,000 ft. perimeter beyond our Clery-defined campus.